Richard Lane (writer)

-Life
+Early life and education

-Richard Lane was born in the Sydney beach suburb of Coogee and went to school in Sydney's northern suburbs at Knox Grammar School in Wahroonga, where "he excelled as an athlete and edited the school magazine".
+Richard Lane was born in the Sydney beach suburb of Coogee, Australia, and went to school in Sydney's northern suburbs at Knox Grammar School in Wahroonga, where "he excelled as an athlete and edited the school magazine".

-Lane married a few times, with his last wife being the Australian actor, Lynne Murphy.

 Writing career

 Lane's first short story was published while he was still at school, and more of his stories were published in magazines in the following year.
 However, it was in radio drama, still in its infancy when he started, that he found his vocation.
 His first radio play was No Escape.

-By the age of 21 Lane had had a number of plays produced by the Australian Broadcasting Corporation and he was being recognised as "an exciting new talent".
+By the age of 21 Lane had had a number of plays produced by the Australian Broadcasting Corporation (ABC) and he was being recognised as "an exciting new talent".

 He became senior playwright at Sydney's radio station 2GB, Australia's largest producer of radio drama.
 He adapted plays into one-hour dramas, and novels into serial form.
 He wrote and produced the long-running radio serial Dr Paul.

-Actors such as Peter Finch appeared in his early plays.

 By 1949, he was recognised as Australia's "foremost radio playwright".
 He decided at this time to go freelance, and directed as well as wrote radio drama.
-With the arrival of television in Australian in 1956, he began writing for that medium too.
+With the arrival of television in Australia in 1956, he began writing for that medium too.

 He wrote for the first Australian produced drama series, Autumn Affair.
 He adapted classic works, such as Ibsen's Hedda Gabler, into television plays, and Jon Cleary's You can't see 'round corners into a serial.

-Lane moved to Melbourne and continued to write for television - for such programs as Bellbird, Homicide, The Sullivans and Carson's Law - while also writing for radio.
-He won four Australian Writers Guild (AWGIE) Awards for his work.
+Lane moved to Melbourne and continued to write for television – for such programmes as Bellbird, Homicide, The Sullivans and Carson's Law – while also writing for radio.
+He won four AWGIE Awards for his work.

-In his later career he wrote two books on the history of radio drama in Australia, The Golden Age of Australian Radio Drama.
+In his later career, he wrote two books on the history of radio drama in Australia, The Golden Age of Australian Radio Drama.
 These books have been described as "history through biography" and provide a comprehensive record of the actors, writers, producers and directors involved in radio drama at "the time when Australia produced more radio drama than any country in the world".